ricmarques/moon/README.md

 ### Creating the wallet

-There are many ways to create a wallet, and we're pretty sure that soon you'll be digging into the command line and hacking away using `python` or `nodejs` to manage this task, but for the time being, let's keep it simple.
+There are many ways to create a wallet, and we're pretty sure that soon you'll be [digging][44] into the command line and hacking away using `python` or `nodejs` to manage this task, but for the time being, let's keep it simple.
 Here are two GUI-based methods to create a wallet without any hassle:

  * Create a wallet using the [Pixels Camp Wallet][10] (recommended)
  * Create a wallet using the [Metamask][11] Chrome Extension

 ## Earning `EXP` tokens

-There are 5 ways to earn `EXP` tokens and get them into your account.
+There are 6 ways to earn `EXP` tokens and get them into your account.

  1. By participating and earning [badges][17].
 For each badge you earn, you get `EXP`s.
 Each badge equals 100 `EXP`s, but some badges are worth more (ex: the quiz show winners).
  1. By convincing other participants to send you their `EXP`s.
 We don't interfere here - just keep it civil `:)`